FrontEndFoxes/kitchen-sune/src/recipes/nigerian-bean-pudding-moin-moin.md

 Pour the beans mixture in a bowl, add sliced onions, salt, boiled fish without the bone, seasoning cubes, vegetable oil, appropriate warm water and stir together.

-Place a wide cooking pot on medium heat, line the base of the pot with sticks from the Thaumatococcus daniellii, add small quatity of water and heat for 2 minutes.
+Place a wide cooking pot on medium heat, line the base of the pot with sticks from the Thaumatococcus daniellii, add small quantity of water and heat for 2 minutes.

 Pour the mixture one after the other into a folded Thaumatococcus daniellii and place the boiled egg inside.